techchad2022/install_docker_ubuntu/README.md

 # Install docker on ubuntu server 22.04
 ## Description
-This is an ansible script to install Latest docker community edition on Ubuntu Server 22.04 LTS.
+This is an ansible playbook to install Latest docker community edition on Ubuntu Server 22.04 LTS.

 ## usage
 Edit the remote hostname.